Maikuolan/Common/README.md

 All classes in the common classes package use the namespace `Maikuolan\Common`.

 The common classes package currently contains the following classes:
-- **[Cache](https://github.com/Maikuolan/Common/blob/v1/_docs/Cache.md)**: A simple, unified cache handler Used by the CIDRAM and phpMussel projects for their caching needs.
+- **[Cache](https://github.com/Maikuolan/Common/blob/v1/_docs/Cache.md)**: A simple, unified cache handler used by the CIDRAM and phpMussel projects for their caching needs.
 Currently, it supports APCu, Memcached, Redis, PDO, and flatfile caching.
 - **[ComplexStringHandler](https://github.com/Maikuolan/Common/blob/v1/_docs/ComplexStringHandler.md)**: The complex string handler class provides an easy way to iterate over the parts of a given string, identified by a given pattern, in order to execute a given closure to those parts of the given string, or to the glue that separates those parts.
 - **[DelayedIO](https://github.com/Maikuolan/Common/blob/v1/_docs/DelayedIO.md)**: Provides an easy, simple solution for when needing to read and update a number of files, but delay rewriting the files for a while.
 - **[Demojibakefier](https://github.com/Maikuolan/Common/blob/v1/_docs/Demojibakefier.md)**: Intended to normalise the character encoding of a given string to a preferred character encoding when the given string's byte sequences don't match the expectations of the preferred character encoding.
 Useful in cases where a block of data might conceivably be composed of several different unspecified, unknown encodings.